cockroachdb/docs/v20.1/orchestrate-cockroachdb-with-kubernetes-multi-cluster.md

     ...
     ~~~

-    `ip1`, `ip2`, and `ip3` correspond to the 3 availability zones in the region where EKS instances are running.
+    `ip1`, `ip2`, and `ip3` correspond to the 3 availability zones in the region where Network Load Balancers have been set up.
 You will need these IP addresses when configuring your network in the next step.

 ### Configure CoreDNS